Public sector and commissioning

 We help young people aged 13 to 30 get into work, education and training.

-We work with Public Sector bodies to improve the lives of young people and their communities across the UK.
+We work with public sector partners to improve the lives of young people and their communities across the UK.

 Public sector partnerships are central to how we operate

 We work with local authorities, central government departments, devolved administrations, European agencies and a variety of other statutory and Lottery partners to deliver services that changes the lives of disadvantaged young people.

 We also work with commissioners and bidding organisations to address social value requirements.